India government favours petcoke import ban, U.S. would be biggest loser

-NEW DELHI (Reuters) - India’s government is in favour of banning imports of petroleum coke on environmental grounds, according to a government affidavit filed with the country’s top court, which could be a big blow to U.S. refiners who export heavily to the country.
+NEW DELHI (Reuters) - India’s government is in favour of banning imports of petroleum coke to curb air pollution, according to a government affidavit filed with its top court, which could be a big blow to U.S. refiners who export heavily to the country.

-The Supreme Court, which in October banned the use of petroleum coke in and around New Delhi in a bid to clean the air in one of the world’s most polluted cities, is scheduled to hear a case on its use across the country later on Monday.
+The Supreme Court, which in October banned the use of petroleum coke in and around New Delhi in a bid to clean the air in one of the world’s most polluted cities, on Monday deferred a scheduled hearing on a case on its use across the country to Wednesday.

 India is the world’s biggest consumer of petroleum coke, better known as petcoke, which is a dark solid carbon material that emits 11 percent more greenhouse gases than coal, according to the Carnegie–Tsinghua Center for Global Policy.